A Head To Head Comparison Of Florida And Arizona Living

 Furthermore, Florida repealed estate taxes in 2004.
 And investment taxes on intangible assets like stocks and bonds in 2007.

 But there is some good news when it comes to taxes and living in Arizona vs Florida.
-Specifically, income taxes rates are declining in Arizona.
+Specifically, income taxes rates have been reduced in Arizona.
 Thanks to new tax laws that have been put in place.

 On the other hand, it is still probable that many Arizona residents will pay taxes on their income.
-Be it from a job or social security.
+Be it from a job or certain forms of retirement income.

 It depends on how much you make.
 In addition to other considerations, the state has made law.